melektron/el_std_cpp/include/el/msglink/msglink_protocol.md

 The **```tid```** property is the transaction ID.
 The transaction ID is a signed integer number which (within a single session) uniquely identifies the transaction the message belongs to.

 > A transaction is a (from the perspective of the protocol implementation) complete interaction between the two communication parties.
 It could be an event, a data subscription or an RPC. <br>
 This is a scheme used by many networking protocols and is required for the communication parties to know what messages belong together when a single transaction requires multiple back-and-forth messages like during an RPC.
-This is one of those tedious repetitive things that would otherwise need to be reimplemented for every command-response event pair if it was implemented manually using only events.
+This is one of those tedious repetitive things that otherwise would need to be reimplemented for every command-response event pair if it was implemented manually using only events.

 Every time a communication party starts a new interaction, it first generates a new transaction ID by using an internal ID counter.
-To prevent both parties from generating the same transaction ID at the same time, the **server always starts at transaction ID 1 and increments** it for each new transaction it starts (1, 2, 3, 4, ...) while the **client always starts a transaction ID -1 and decrements** from there (-1, -2, -3, -4, ...).
-Eventually, the two will meet in the middle when the integer overflows, which will take a very long time assuming 64 bit (or even 32 bit) integers.
+To prevent both parties from generating the same transaction ID at the same time, the **server always starts at transaction ID 1 and increments it** for each new transaction it starts (1, 2, 3, 4, ...) while the **client always starts a transaction ID -1 and decrements it** from there (-1, -2, -3, -4, ...).
+Eventually, the two will meet "in the middle" when the integer overflows, which will take a very long time (assuming 64 bit or even 32 bit integers).

-The names of properties are intentionally kept as short as possible while still being readable pretty well by humans to reduce message size.
+The names of properties are - intentionally - kept as short as possible while still being readable pretty well by humans to reduce message size.

 Messages can have other properties specific to the message type.